-Future work can also help model the evolution of single webs, which we sketch in Appendix~\ref{ap:webevol}.
-One uncertainty is how fast the web boundaries change in the mass coordinate $m$ due to the buoyant rise of magnetic fields enabled by thermal diffusion \citep{macgregor2003magnetic,braithwaite2008non}.
-In low mass stars, the web deposited by core convection on the main sequence has $\sim 1$\,Gyr to evolve.
-Its spreading in $m$ would increase the moment of inertia coupled to the helium core and delay the web burial by the accumulating core.
+Future work can also help model the evolution of individual webs, which we sketch in Appendix~\ref{ap:webevol}.
+One uncertainty is how fast web boundaries change in the mass coordinate $m$ due to the buoyant rise of magnetic fields enabled by thermal diffusion \citep{macgregor2003magnetic,braithwaite2008non}.
+In low mass stars, the web deposited by MS core convection has $\sim 1$\,Gyr to evolve.
+Its spreading in $m$ would increase the moment of inertia coupled to the helium core and delay web burial.
 This would lead to even slower core rotation.
 Another uncertainty concerns AM fluxes across web boundaries, where significant differential rotation occurs.
 Here, AM can be exchanged by local turbulent transport or filtering of propagating internal gravity waves excited in neighboring convective zones.